karanpujara/vibecomentary/README.md

    - Save the settings

 4. **Start Using**
-   - Navigate to LinkedIn or X
+   - Navigate to LinkedIn, X, or Farcaster
    - Look for "💬 Suggest Comments" buttons under posts
    - Click to generate AI-powered comments and DMs